hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol08.md

   Explanation

-  According to this link, we can use the following to secure SaaS-based applications:
+  According to this [link](https://www.cyberark.com/resources/blog/how-to-secure-your-saas-applications), we can use the following to secure SaaS-based applications:
+  - all administrative access to SaaS applications as privileged
   - Set up single sign-on (SSO) integrations
   - Use multi-factor authentication (MFA) -> Answer A is correct.
   - Install and integrate an identity governance solution